- fj.

 idea that was tried in one of those Josephson-junction computing-technology

-functions as a digital memory element.
+loop functions as a digital memory element.
 Nominally lossless memory elements

 were always the strong point of Josephson technology.
 The weak point was